 Scoring Category Scoring Criteria Evaluation Guideline Maximum Points Complementary services and amenities at site Describes EVSE and parking space availability to the public (e.g., 24/7), site staffing, and amenities at site (e.g., restrooms, food and resting services, retail, high speed internet, covered EVSE spaces (protection from the elements), sustainability elements.
 100 Describes off-site amenities, to the extent these are effectively available and complement the services offered to EVSE users at the Candidate Site.
 Proposals must include hours of operation for each proposed amenity.
 Consideration will be given to sites that comply with the following priorities: Site Amenity Priorities: 24/7 staffing.
 Restrooms.
 Sidewalks/crosswalks to access amenities safely.
 Access to food and water.
 On-site staff responsible for the chargers.
 Lighting.
 Wi-fi coverage for users.
-Distance to AFC Driving distance from the AFC to the charging station on the Candidate Site If the EVSE station is $\leq 1/4$ mile 150 pts If the EVSE station $\leq 1/2$ mile 75 pts If the EVSE station is $\leq 3/4$ 35 pts If the EVSE station $> 3/4$ mile 0 pts 150
+Distance to AFC Driving distance from the AFC to the charging station on the Candidate Site Special Note for HRP Exit 20: EVSE Stations located within the HRP Designated Zone at Exit 20 will be subject to separate scoring for the Distance to AFC category due to the specific consideration of a 2- mile distance from this AFC.
+If the EVSE station is $\leq 1/4$ mile 150 pts If the EVSE station $\leq 1/2$ mile 75 pts If the EVSE station is $\leq 3/4$ 35 pts If the EVSE station $>3/4$ mile 0 pts If the EVSE station is $\leq 1/2$ mile 150 pts If the EVSE station ≤ 1 mile 75 pts If the EVSE station is ≤ 1.5 miles 35 pts If the EVSE station >2 miles 0 pts 150

-Scoring Category Scoring Criteria Evaluation Guideline Site considerations Site is located within Justice40 area Site is located within a Justice40 area, as shown in the Electric Vehicle (EV) Charging Justice40 Map tool.
-CEQ's Climate & Economic Justice Screening Tool.
-Experience, qualifications, and technical Future Proofing Proposals that include future proofing concepts will be given more points in the technical evaluation. approach Priority future proofing concepts include: Installing more than the minimum required four charging ports; Candidate Sites with designated and/or secured real estate/parking locations and circulation lanes to add future ports or parking capacity; Installing make-ready utility or other on-site infrastructure to allow for installation of additional ports or faster charging speeds in the future at locations with expected future high utilization.
-Installing extra empty conduits (dig once approach); and/or Installing modularized chargers that don't require future construction.
-Proposed user experience Additional charging capacity Describes number of charging ports that will be provided, and the capacity (kW) of each port during simultaneous operation.
+Scoring Coordinas Oritoria Maximum Category Site considerations Scoring Criteria Site is located within Justice40 area Evaluation Guideline Site is located within a Justice40 area, as shown in the CEQ's Climate & Economic Justice Screening Tool.
+Points 60 Experience, qualifications, and technical approach Pull through charging At least one EV charging port at the EVSE Station allows for a vehicle with a trailer to pull through and not have to back up when charging is complete.
+Proposed user experience Additional charging capacity Additional charging apacity Describes number of charging ports that will be provided, and the capacity (kW) of each port during simultaneous operation.
 To comply with NEVI Requirements, at least four (4) ports must be provided, each of which will provide at least 150 kW charge rate with all four ports operating simultaneously.
 Also describes output voltage range and capacity of each port.
 To be compliant with minimum Federal standards, each port shall be capable to provide 150 kW output over the full output voltage range of 250 - 920 VDC.
-For higher charging rates power sharing across ports is allowable as long as minimum power for any NEVI port does not fall below 150 kW during simultaneous operation.
-Proposals will be given 15 points for each NEVI port that provides an available charging rate of or greater than 300kW, for up to 60 points in the technical evaluation.
-Special Designated Zone Points Points in this category are assigned for sites in a Designated Zone that more effectively builds out an AFC compared to other locations in that Designated Zone The following interchanges have been identified for their potential to efficiently build out the AFC network.
-Organized by Designated Zone they are: WKP (1) Beaver Dam Service Area WKP (2) Exit 137 I-165 (2) Exit 1 MTP (1) Exits 33, 40, and 42 Proposals at these exits will be given an additional 200 points.
+For higher charging rates power sharing across ports is allowable as long as minimum power for any NEVI port does not fall below 150 kW during simultaneous Additional battery NEVI port that provides an available charging rate of or greater than 300 kW, for up to 60 points in the technical evaluation.
+Proposers may propose to include a larger 40 capacity battery than the minimum required as outlined in Section 3.6.2.
+Any BESS with usable capacity 150 kWh beyond the minimum requirement will be awarded additional points.
+Usable capacity shall be as defined by the battery and/or system manufacturer for normal operation in this application and shall be less than nominal installed capacity.
+Additional transformer capacity Proposals will be awarded additional points for 300 kVA in additional transformer capacity that can support beyond the NEVI minimum of 600 kW utility interconnection at the site.
+50

-Table 10: Technical Proposal Evaluation Guideline - Additional Points
+Table 11: Technical Proposal Evaluation Guideline - Additional Points